crowdgames/cartoscope/docs/projectCreationDocumentation.md

 ![image](https://user-images.githubusercontent.com/14333910/161312145-babf54cb-aca2-4714-b25f-fecbde619e94.png)

 You can set up tutorials for your projects here.
 We currently offer two ways, choosing from images in the project, and uploading custom tutorials. **When first making the project, you may get an error that no images available yet, as your image upload has not finished yet.
 Proceed to next steps of the project creation by clicking save.
-After you've published the project, you can setup the tutorial by editing the project.**
+After you've published the project, you can setup the tutorial by editing the project.**.
+If you continue to receive this error after you've published the project and returned, there may have been something wrong with your image upload.

 - Upload Tutorial: Use this option if you wish to use examples that are not in your dataset, or if you wish to show annotations.
-You will have to uplaod a .zip file containing the images for seting tutorials, along with a csv containing information for every tutorial image. _Information coming soon_
+You will have to upload a .zip file containing the images for the tutorials, along with a csv containing information for every tutorial image.
+    - The CSV should have the following columns: image_name, answer, explanation, image_annotation, ask_user
+      - image_name: The name of an image file.
+Must be included within the tutorial zip file
+      - answer: The text of the correct answer. e.g. if your project has "Yes" and "No" as potential answers, then "answer" within the tutorial csv can be "Yes".
+Keep capitalization in mind
+      - explanation: HTML describing why the answer is the correct answer.
+      - image_annotation: The name of an image file represented an annotated version of the main image.
+Must be included within the tutorial zip file.
+      - ask_user: 0 or 1.
+0 if the user should just be shown the correct answer immediately, 1 if the user should be quizzed on the right answer.
 - Choose existing:
-- - Click the 'Add item' button to start adding examples.
+  - Click the 'Add item' button to start adding examples.
 For every example, pick an image from the dataset, the correct answer, and an explanation to show participants.
 Unchecking the 'ask user' option will set this item in _information_ mode: directly show the image and the explanation.
-- - You can change the order of the examples by clicking the arrows on the left.
+  - You can change the order of the examples by clicking the arrows on the left.
-- - Once you have added all the tutorial items you wish, click the 'Update Tutorial' button.
+  - Once you have added all the tutorial items you wish, click the 'Update Tutorial' button.

 ## Survey